Nairobi, Kenya

 Obs/gyn

 Climate and Health Connect (CHC) is a Kenyan-based NGO founded by Dr Hamdi Mohamed Farah, a medical doctor from a climate-affected region.
-The organisation bridges the link between climate change and health, with a focus on mental health, research, and climate-resilient health programs.
+The organisation bridges the link between climate change and health, with a focus on mental health and climate-resilience.
 CHC educates communities on the health impacts of climate change and supports early warning systems to strengthen local preparedness.

-The organisation also hosts medical electives for final-year students from the UK, offering hands-on experience, cultural exchange, and involvement in community and climate activities such as tree planting and public health outreach, promoting both learning and social impact.
+CHC and FTE have partnered to offer medical electives for final-year UK students in Nairobi and Diani on the coast.
+Our placements offer hands-on experience, cultural exchange, and involvement in community and climate activities such as tree planting and public health outreach, promoting both learning and social impact.

 Electives at Mama Lucy Kibaki Hospital are coordinated through our partners at Climate & Health Connect (CHC) and follow a structured but flexible format based on your chosen clinical area.
 Students are placed in one of the main departments — Medicine, Surgery, Obstetrics & Gynaecology, or Paediatrics — with the option to rotate where appropriate and agreed locally.